biz200506g/learn-eth2/README.md

 2025-03-02:
 - react 18+ runs mount, unmount and mount again during startup in development, so add qeueing for setup and cleanup listener
+- add kurtosis localnet network data to hardhat.config.js to allow deployment to localnet
-- add configuration data in App.js to allow the use of both hardhat local node and kurtosis localnet
+- add configuration data to App.js to allow the use of both hardhat local node and kurtosis localnet